cmu-argus-2/Comms-GS-Database-Interface/README.md

 # Comms-GS-Database-Interface

-This project provides Python scripts and classes to interact with Google Cloud Storage, allowing you to upload, download, and list files from a GCS bucket.
-It's designed to be a quick and efficient way to manage your cloud storage resources.
+This interface provides Python scripts and classes to interact with Google Cloud Storage, allowing you to upload, download, and list files from a GCS bucket.

 ## Table of Contents